-Grant or refusal of work
+Grant or refusal of work permit

-- (a) refuse an application for a work permit; or - (b) grant such an application with or without limitations or conditions. - (2) Subject to section 66, on the grant or renewal of an application under section 56, the work permit applied for shall be issued in the prescribed form for such period of up to three years generally, as the Board or the Director of WORC may determine, save that the Board or the Director of WORC, may grant a work permit for a period of up to - - (a) one year for temporary workers or seasonal workers;

-- (b) five years to domestic helpers, teachers, doctors, nurses and ministers of religion; - (c) five years to workers for positions authorised by the Board in a Business Staffing Plan Certificate; and - (d) five years to a director, officer or employee of a special economic zone developer or special economic zone enterprise operating in a special economic zone for which a career development bureau has been established.

-and the work permit shall be endorsed with particulars of the conditions and limitations, if any, imposed by the Board or the Director of WORC on the grant or renewal.

-- (3) Upon granting an application under section 56 with respect to a worker of eighteen years of age or older, the Board or the Director of WORC shall cause to be taken and retained electronically, the worker's fingerprints. - (4) Neither the Board nor the Director of WORC shall, except in exceptional circumstances, grant a work permit to a person wishing to enter self-employment.
+- 63. (1) Subject to section 66, the Board or the Director of WORC in considering an application under section 56 may - (a) refuse an application for a work permit; or - (b) grant such an application with or without limitations or conditions. - (2) Subject to section 66, on the grant or renewal of an application under section 56, the work permit applied for shall be issued in the prescribed form for such period of up to three years generally, as the Board or the Director of WORC may determine, save that the Board or the Director of WORC, may grant a work permit for a period of up to - (a) one year for temporary workers or seasonal workers; - (b) five years to domestic helpers, teachers, doctors, nurses and ministers of religion; - (c) five years to workers for positions authorised by the Board in a Business Staffing Plan Certificate; and - (d) five years to a director, officer or employee of a special economic zone developer or special economic zone enterprise operating in a special economic zone for which a career development bureau has been established. - and the work permit shall be endorsed with particulars of the conditions and limitations, if any, imposed by the Board or the Director of WORC on the grant or renewal. - (3) Upon granting an application under section 56 with respect to a worker of eighteen years of age or older, the Board or the Director of WORC shall cause to be taken and retained electronically, the worker's fingerprints. - (4) Neither the Board nor the Director of WORC shall, except in exceptional circumstances, grant a work permit to a person wishing to enter self-employment. - (5) The granting under this section of a self-employed work permit shall confer on the applicant the right to be granted, on the payment of the prescribed fee under the Trade and Business Licensing Act (2021 Revision), any licence required under that Act for the carrying on of the gainful occupation authorised by the work permit, but such grant shall not of itself confer any right to a licence under the Local Companies (Control) Act (2019 Revision).

-(2018 Revision) (2015 Revision)